bdeutmeyer/diction-rule-lookup/README.md

 Scaffolded with Vite
 Built with ReactJS
 Styled with Tailwind
-Designed front-end only for easy, free deployment on GitHub
+Designed front-end only for easy, free deployment on Netlify

 ## Credits